netsec-ethz/scion-tutorials/content/apps/remote_sig.md

 You can test that your SIG configuration works by running some traffic over it.

-Add some server on host A and client on host B:
+Add some server on host B and client on host A:

-Host A:
+Host B:
 ```shell
 sudo ip link add server type dummy
 sudo ip addr add 172.16.12.1/24 brd + dev server label server:0